-Year to 30 June 2005
+YEAR TO 30 JUNE 2005

-South Korean won 2.4%
+SOUTH KOREAN WON 2.4%

-Canadian dollar -0.2%
+CANADIAN DOLLAR -0.2%

-Taiwanese dollar -2.0%
+TAIWAN DOLLAR -2.0%

-Singapore dollar -6.6%
+SINGAPORE DOLLAR -6.6%

-US dollar -8.3%

-Euro -9.0%
+EURO -9.0%

-British pound -9.7%
+BRITISH POUND -9.7%

-Japanese yen -10.0%
+JAPANESE YEN -10.0%

-Swiss franc -10.6%
+SWISS FRANC -10.6%

-Source: Bloomberg

 Taking a deeper look into the stocks held is helpful.
-Here we find that shares held in information technology (IT) companies such as Infineon, Maxtor, Sun Microsystems, Foundry and NEC, all incurred large losses, as did telco holdings such as Alcatel, NTT and NTT DoCoMo.
+Here we find that shares held in information technology (IT) companies such as Infineon, Alcatel, Maxtor, Sun Microsystems, Foundry and NEC, all incurred large losses, as did telco holdings such as NTT and NTT DoCoMo.
 Big winners were mainly in the energy sector such as Royal Dutch (Shell), Mitsubishi Corp and JGC.

-This pattern largely corresponds with the MSCI global industry performance, see table below, which shows that energy and materials led the field, accompanied by interest sensitives like utilities.
+This pattern largely corresponds with the MSCI global industry performance, see table below left, which shows that energy and materials led the field, accompanied by interest sensitives like utilities.
 The laggards were IT and consumer staples.